 As a clinical haematologist, Fred has built a research programme focussing on developing cell therapy approaches to optimize haematopoietic stem cell transplantation (HSCT).
 HSCT can cure many patients with haematological malignancies, but major complications include risk of mortality from disease relapse, infections, and graft-versus-host disease.
 Fred’s research focuses on developing adoptive T cell therapy (ACT) to treat such patients, and he is involved in clinical trials of antigen-specific adoptive transfer strategies for viral infections including cytomegalovirus (e.g. the phase II trial CMV-ACE/ASPECT and the phase III trial CMV-IMPACT).
-Fred is also closely involved in immune monitoring for patients on these trials, and set up a centralized immune diagnostic facility based at Birmingham NHSBT for immune monitoring from 11 trial sites.
+He is also closely involved in immune monitoring for patients on these trials, and set up a centralized immune diagnostic facility based at Birmingham NHSBT for immune monitoring from 11 trial sites.
 Preclinical work is also focussing on ACT for EBV-associated malignancies, namely post-transplant lymphoproliferative disease (PTLD).
 As PTLD expresses EBV-derived antigens, therapeutic strategies include ACT using EBV-specific T cells derived from healthy EBV+ donors, or alternatively using T cells transduced with EBV-specific T cell receptors (TCRs).
-Dr Chen hopes to translate this work, supported by NHSBT Programme funding, into a national phase II trial of EBV ACT for PTLD.
-Finally, Fred and his team are investigating developing clinical protocols that use cord blood as a source of T cells with high replicative capacity for TCR-gene transfer-based ACT strategies.
-Dr Chen’s research is highly collaborative, interfacing between University of Birmingham-based immunology groups (e.g. Professor Paul Moss, Dr Steve Lee, Dr Gavin Bendle) and stem cell services based at Birmingham NHSBT.
+Fred hopes to translate this work, supported by NHSBT Programme funding, into a national phase II trial of EBV ACT for PTLD.
+Additionally, Fred and his team are investigating developing clinical protocols that use cord blood as a source of T cells with high replicative capacity for TCR-gene transfer-based ACT strategies.
+More recently, he has developed a research interest in rare vascular disorders of the liver that often manifest in young adults including Budd–Chiari syndrome.
+Fred’s research is highly collaborative, interfacing between University of Birmingham-based immunology groups (e.g. Professor Paul Moss and Dr Steve Lee) and stem cell services based at Birmingham NHSBT.

-haematological malignancies; stem cell transplantation; post-transplant lymphoproliferative disorder; clinical trials; early phase clinical trial development; immune monitoring; cytomegalovirus; CMV, Epstein-Barr virus; immunotherapy strategies; JACIE accreditation.fibroblast; rheumatoid arthritis.
+haematological malignancies; stem cell transplantation; post-transplant lymphoproliferative disorder; clinical trials; early phase clinical trial development; immune monitoring; cytomegalovirus; CMV, Epstein-Barr virus; immunotherapy strategies; JACIE accreditation.fibroblast; rheumatoid arthritis; Budd–Chiari syndrome.

 Having trained in Haematology at the Hammersmith and Guy’s and St Thomas’ hospitals and King’s College, Fred has a broad interest in haematology and immunotherapy, but a particular interest in cellular immunotherapies.
 Following his appointment in Birmingham, he was made JACIE Medical Director of NHSBT Stem Cells and Immunotherapies, Birmingham, and also acts as regional clinical lead for stem cell services, leading the translation of novel cell therapies from bench experimentation to clinical translation.
+Fred also runs a monthly clinic with Dr Dhiraj Tripathi (Consultant Hepatologist) at the Centre for Rare Diseases (Heritage building QE Medical campus which offers a one stop service for patients with Budd–Chiari syndrome or other vascular liver disorders.
 In addition to leading his own research group, Fred sits on the CIIC Advisory Board, and also the NIHR Stem Cell Strategy Group.